-- Managing emotions and behaviors - Feeling and expressing empathy and compassion for others - Making responsible decisions - Setting and achieving positive goals - Visual and Performing Arts: Appreciation and participation in the fine and performing arts are essential to each student's development.
+- Managing emotions and behaviors

+- Feeling and expressing empathy and compassion for others

+- Making responsible decisions

+- Setting and achieving positive goals - Visual and Performing Arts: Appreciation and participation in the fine and performing arts are essential to each student's development.
 Emphasizing creativity and self-expression, the arts are integrated into the instructional program in order to inspire students, help concepts and information come to life, support multiple intelligences and experiential learning, and ensure cultural literacy.
-Visiting artists, parent docents, and partnerships with arts-focused organizations like Inner City Arts also provide important programs in the arts. . - Health: Students develop an understanding of the importance of health and nutrition through classroom instruction, selected special programs, collaborations with local health agencies, and assemblies Health instruction follows the California Health Framework and the California Healthy Youth Act which requires sexual health education in middle and high school.
-Data from internal surveys and other sources will inform additional needed interventions. - Physical Education: The Aspire Physical Education middle school program is designed to help students develop cardiovascular fitness and participate in movement activities that contribute to balance, coordination, agility, as well as learning about different sports and games.
+Visiting artists, field trips, after school classes, parent docents, and partnerships with arts-focused organizations like Inner City Arts also provide important programs in the arts. - Health: Students develop an understanding of the importance of health and nutrition through classroom instruction, selected special programs, collaborations with local health agencies, and assemblies.
+Health instruction follows the California Health Framework and the California Healthy Youth Act.
+Data from internal surveys and other sources will inform additional needed interventions. - Physical Education: The Aspire Physical Education program is designed to help students develop cardiovascular fitness and participate in movement activities that contribute to balance, coordination, and agility.
 The PE program also promotes physical and emotional health through activities and instruction focused on building muscles, eating right, and mental alertness, as well as opportunities for teamwork, cooperation, and creativity through physical activity.
-Activities include dance, basketball, handball, soccer, running, yoga, cardio-vascular exercises, and other sports and games.
+Activities include dance, basketball, handball, soccer, running, yoga, cardio-vascular exercises, playground games (such as Four Square), and some net games and other sports and games.
+Recess time and lunch play time also reinforce the skills, activities, and games which are learned during PE class.